-- From the following perspectives, please briefly describe any key points of appeal regarding the originality and challenge of this proposal, if any. - Originality and challenge of the R&D focus and the problem targeted - · Originality and challenge of the R&D method and approach - The novelty of R&D implementation structure and plans for management - Comparative advantage with domestic and international trends in relevant R&D and initiatives - The magnitude of the impact of the expected R&D outcomes (creation of academic/public value, contribution to current or future social or industrial needs, transmission and expansion to other disciplines/areas in Japan and overseas, etc.) - Ideas for creating universally recognized value that meets a global standard and the possibility of international deployment, by incorporating the significance and characteristics of Japan as the base of R&D

-^{•••} Form 1 up to this point, three pages or less (be sure not to exceed this length) •••
+- From the following perspectives, please briefly describe any key points of appeal regarding the originality and challenge of this proposal, if any. - · Originality and challenge of the R&D focus and the problem targeted - · Originality and challenge of the R&D method and approach - The novelty of R&D implementation structure and plans for management - · Comparative advantage with domestic and international trends in relevant R&D and initiatives - The magnitude of the impact of the expected R&D outcomes (creation of academic/public value, contribution to current or future social or industrial needs, transmission and expansion to other disciplines/areas in Japan and overseas, etc.) - Creation of universally recognized values that can be applied globally and ideas for international expansion, based on the understanding of significance and characteristics of Japan as the local field - · · · Form 1 up to this point, three pages or less (be sure not to exceed this length) · · ·